 Recently, a friend of mine and I were reminiscing over old times.
 As the conversation rolled on, he noted that occasionally (people on a WhatsApp group that I'm no longer a member) keep bringing up the idea of having a reunion.

-To the average mind, such an idea sounds rather noble.
+To the average mind, such an idea must sound rather noble.
 I mean, how cool would it be for a band of long-lost brothers to meet, hang, exchange notes and reminisce over anything and everything?
-It’s absolutely lovely, isn’t it?
+It's absolutely lovely, isn't it?

 Yeah, for sure, absolutely awesome.
 It's the very testament to the strength of the bonds of former friendship.
 It's also a way for us to proclaim victory over the natural tendency to drift.
 Again, only to the uninquisitive mind.
 Oh my, such hubris.